Tap into your child’s artistic side with easy painting ideas for kids! Your child will love exploring and creating with paint.

-There’s a million different ways to do it!
+There are a million different ways to paint!

 Pablo Picasso said it best:

 "All children are artists.
 The problem is how to remain an artist once he grows up."

 How shall we keep our children as artists as they grow?